 AMD’s CPU business made a massive resurgence in 2017 with the success of its Ryzen processors and it hasn’t stopped since.
-With the launch of the 3000-series though, AMD has kicked things into high gear and from the great budget gaming 3600 to the 12-core monster that is the 3900X, the best AMD chips are all third-gen Ryzen processors.
+With the launch of the 3000-series, AMD has kicked things into high gear, and from the great budget gaming 3600 to the 12-core monster that is the 3900X and beyond, the best AMD chips are all third-gen Ryzen processors.

 In this guide, we’ll tell you which are the best AMD processors money can buy, whatever your budget.
-If you’re building a gaming PC, our guide to the best gaming CPUs should do the trick.
+If you’re building a gaming PC, our guide to the best gaming CPUs is worth checking out too.

 The best AMD processors at a glance